Starlink-Measurement/starlink-infocom2023/code/README.md

 A Starlink-Based Measurement from End Users

 ## Code and Data
+The `.csv` files not in folders are mostly a combined export of their respective data type, i.e., `2022-06-05_end_all_starlink_iperf3.csv` is all the `iperf3` data for the typical Starlink dish in Burnaby and the terrestrial network.

 The `.csv` files for `iperf3` data combines both sending and receiving logs from both sides.
-If the parallel ID is filled, which demarcate individual parallel flows, this entry is a *sending* or *uploading* entry.
+If the parallel ID column has an entry (One of \[0,3\]), which demarcate individual parallel flows, this entry is a *sending* or *uploading* entry.

 The code is cloned from the following repositories (Tagged v1.0.0):